 This course enables students to further develop their understanding of and competence in a range of sporting and recreational pursuits.
-They are encouraged to establish a lifelong commitment to being physically active and to achieving movement potential.
+They are encouraged to establish a lifelong commitment to being physically active and achieving movement potential.

-Through the course students will develop:
+During their study of this course, students will develop:

-- knowledge and understanding of the factors that influence health and participation in physical activity - knowledge and understanding of the principles that impact on quality of performance - an ability to analyse and implement strategies to promote health, activity and enhanced performance - a capacity to influence the participation and performance of self and others.
+- knowledge and understanding of the factors that influence health and participation in physical activity. - knowledge and understanding of the principles that impact on quality of performance. - an ability to analyse and implement strategies to promote health, activity and enhanced performance. - the capacity to influence the participation and performance of self and others.

-The course provides the opportunity develop their understanding in areas such as:
+The course provides students with the opportunity to develop their understanding in content areas such as: